-Click below to listen to the artist speak about The way it is is the way it will be.
+Click below to listen to me speaking about The way it is is the way it will be.

 Video, 0:30, looped indefinitely, 2024